firebase/FirebaseUI-iOS/README.md

 Alternatively you can use `pod try FirebaseUI` to install the Objective-C or Swift sample projects.

-## Mandatory Sample Project Configuration
+## Sample Project Configuration

-You have to configure your Xcode project in order to run samples.
+You'll have to configure your Xcode project in order to run the samples.

-1. Your Xcode project should contain `GoogleService-Info.plist`, downloaded from [Firebase console](https://console.firebase.google.com) when you add your app to a Firebase project.<br>
+1. Your Xcode project should contain a `GoogleService-Info.plist`, downloaded from [Firebase console](https://console.firebase.google.com) when you add your app to a Firebase project.<br>
-Copy `GoogleService-Info.plist` into sample the project folder (`samples/obj-c/GoogleService-Info.plist` or `samples/swift/GoogleService-Info.plist`).
+Copy the `GoogleService-Info.plist` into the sample project folder (`samples/obj-c/GoogleService-Info.plist` or `samples/swift/GoogleService-Info.plist`).

 1. Update URL Types.<br>
 Go to `Project Settings -> Info tab -> Url Types` and update values for: